supervisely-ecosystem/import_metadata/README.md

 ## Preparation

-Your data folder with `json` files have to contain only directories matching project dataset names.
+Your data folder with `json` files have to contain only directories with names that are exactly matching project dataset names.
 You can also upload a `.tar` archive with a data folder inside.
 Look at the examples for Directory and Archive below:

 ```text